 But I digress.
 Usually, if I entrust him to buy something from the airport, I specify what he should buy.
 I find it’s much safer that way.
 He was recently entrusted by a group of businessmen with purchasing gifts for the two Chinese ladies who’d accompanied them on a recent trip to China.
 Needless to say, I helped him choose the gifts otherwise I dread to think what they would have received!
 I also keep a stock of gifts suitable to give to clients, particularly those in the Middle and Far East, where an exchange of gifts is typical.

 My favourite gifts to give and receive are consumables.
 French goodies go down very well while I’ve recently, and gratefully, received white tea, imperial rice and a selection of Indian spices.
-I’m still using up all the liquid and alcoholic gifts Richard has received over the years, most of which end up in my cooking.
+I’m still using up all the liquid and alcoholic gifts my beloved has received over the years, most of which end up in my cooking.
 I suspect we may never exhaust all of them.
 Likewise, our local charity shop has been the “lucky” recipient of many of our unwanted gifts.
 How many daggers mounted in picture frames does a girl need – none!

 My last employer had a catalogue of corporate gifts, the Swiss Army knife being a particular and always welcome gift.
 I recall giving the all-singing, all-dancing version as a birthday present to a senior executive with whom I was negotiating to acquire a plot of land for the company.
-My birthday was later that month and he reciprocated with a wholly unsuitable gift – perfume and matching body lotion by Gianni Versace.
+My birthday was later that month and he reciprocated with a wholly unsuitable gift – Blonde perfume and matching body lotion by Gianni Versace.
 I opened the gift at a table surrounded by our respective advisors and you could hear a pin drop when I revealed what was inside.
 I think I murmured “How thoughtful” while appreciating my beloved wasn’t alone in buying unsuitable gifts!